Prabhabati Dasgupta: All Bengal Scavengers' Union

-Scavengers' strike (1928)
+Scavengers' strikes (1928)

-In late January 1928, ABSU dispatched a list of demands (Note: The demands included: recognition of ABSU; monthly remuneration of Ten Rupees; construction of well-ventilated houses with latrines; charging the workers rent in proportion to their income and conferring of voting rights; provision of free medicine; an end to the corruption of sirdars who took a month’s salary to provide jobs; fifteen days of annual casual leave, paid leave for a month every year, and paid leave in case of accidents and injuries incurred during work; a month’s notice before dismissal; paid maternity leave of three months; old age provisions for long-term workers; and, banks that could disburse loans at low rates of interest.) to the Calcutta Municipal Corporation who employed the workers; as the demands were not fulfilled, a strike was launched from 4 March 1928.
-(Note: Two workers declared a strike of their own volition; the Union was then informed of it, and it helped spread the strike.)
-The Corporation responded by implementing a host of repressive measures—picketers were physically assaulted and even blacklisted from accessing public services including latrines—and refused to accord legitimacy to the union until un-removed wastes threatened to foment an epidemic; Dasgupta characterized them as "oppressors".
-The strike broke on 9 March as the Corporation negotiated with the workers and reluctantly sanctioned a salary hike of 1 Rupee; additionally, the Mayor promised to not retaliate against the picketers.
+In late January 1928, ABSU dispatched a list of demands (Note: The demands included: recognition of ABSU; monthly remuneration of Ten Rupees; construction of well-ventilated houses with latrines; charging the workers rent in proportion to their income and conferring of voting rights; provision of free medicine; an end to the corruption of sirdars who took a month’s salary to provide jobs; fifteen days of annual casual leave, paid leave for a month every year, and paid leave in case of accidents and injuries incurred during work; a month’s notice before dismissal; paid maternity leave of three months; old age provisions for long-term workers; and, banks that could disburse loans at low rates of interest.) to their employer, the Calcutta Municipal Corporation, asking for better working conditions.
+As the demands were not fulfilled, a strike was launched from 4 March 1928.
+(Note: Two workers had declared a strike of their own volition; the Union helped spread the strike.)
+The Corporation responded by implementing a host of repressive measures—picketers were physically assaulted and even blacklisted from accessing public services including latrines—and refused to accord legitimacy to the union until the un-cleared wastes threatened to foment an epidemic in the city; Dasgupta characterized the Corporation and its men as "oppressors".

-However, as police cases were not withdrawn, a renewed strike was launched on 25 June; the next day, Dasgupta was arrested for using abusive language against menial municipal employees who tried to break the strike.
-(Note: Notably, in April, the Swarajists were voted out of power, and their presses reported on the second strike favourably.
+The strike broke on 9 March as the Corporation reluctantly sanctioned a salary hike of 1 Rupee; additionally, the Mayor promised to not retaliate against the picketers.
+However, as police cases were not withdrawn, a renewed strike was launched on 25 June; Dasgupta was arrested for using abusive language against municipal employees who tried to break the strike.
+(Note: Notably, in April, the Swarajists were voted out of power, and their press reported on the second strike favourably.
 Nonetheless, Sarkar notes that the demands of the scavengers failed to attract much scrutiny; they were not among the taxpayers, had no right to vote, and held no electoral power.)
-The Corporation yet again responded by turning a blind eye until the sewers overflowed and an enraged public demanded the issue to be sorted; the strike finally ended on 5 July with fresh commitments of non-retaliation.
+The Corporation yet again turned a blind eye until the sewers overflowed and an enraged public demanded the issue to be sorted; the strike finally ended on 5 July with fresh commitments of non-retaliation.